Mark Cipolletti Knows How to Market His Business

 Make your home’s value increase by giving buyers what they want.
 The Curbio team has helped over 85,000 real estate agents across the country to make homes highly desirable in their local markets.
 We partner with agents to make strategic pre-listing updates on homes.
 Our plans always focus on the repairs and improvements that yield the best returns in local markets.
 Because of the breadth of our work, we’ve gleaned insights about the upgrades that increase home values the most.

-Top home repairs and improvements to increase home equity
+Top home repairs and improvements

 Deferred maintenance and issues